camunda/camunda-docs/docs/components/modeler/desktop-modeler/flags/flags.md

 ### Custom `display-version` label

-To display a custom version information in the status bar of the app, configure your `flags.json` like this:
+To display a custom version information in the status bar of the app, configure `flags.json`:

 ```js
 {